-The typical asking rate per listing is in the $80's per square foot per year.
-The NoHo region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $4 per sqft per year.
-That's a 5% rise in rent.
+On average, listings lease in the $80's per square foot per year.
+The NoHo submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the New York City market, the NoHo submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the NoHo submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 20 listings have been made available, which means spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 20% of the listings in the NoHo are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 20 listings have been made available, which means leases might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 55% of the listings in the NoHo are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this market are around 7 floors.
+Even though the median size is 3,280 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are close to 7 floors.
 Most buildings in this market were built in 1905 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Manufacturing is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst NoHo residents.
+A large portion of this market is residential, but there's plenty of office_space.
+Manufacturing is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst NoHo occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.